Adapting Diarization-Conditioned Whisper for End-to-End Multi-Talker Speech Recognition: Experimental Setup

 \subsection{Datasets}

-All experiments are conducted using single-channel audio and oracle diarization derived from the available annotations.
 We train our proposed model using only English multi-talker datasets: NOTSOFAR~\cite{vinnikov24_interspeech}, AMI~\cite{ami_corpus}, and LibriMix~\cite{Cosentino2020LibriMixAO}.
 Data preparation is handled using Lhotse recipes~\cite{zelasko2021lhotse}, with minor modifications to ensure that all segments comply with the 30-second input constraint of Whisper.

 \textbf{NOTSOFAR} is a recently released Microsoft multi-speaker meeting data set.
 Each meeting averages 6 minutes in duration, involving 4-8 participants and totaling 35 unique speakers.
 The recordings reflect a wide range of real-world acoustic conditions and conversational styles.
 The audio was captured using a proprietary device that integrates speech enhancement techniques such as beamforming, dereverberation, and denoising.
 Although the dataset comes also with simulated training data, we only use real recordings.